Celebrate (Whitney Houston and Jordin Sparks song): Composition

 "Celebrate" is a soul and R&B mid tempo song influenced by 1960s themed music.
 Jason Lipshutz of Billboard wrote that the song "is a relentlessly optimistic jam that seamlessly interweaves Sparks' American Idol-winning vocals with those of her idol".
 During the second verse, Houston sings: "Though we've been going through changes / Just trying to make it from day to day / Tonight, don't you worry about a thing / Just cast your cares away", before the chorus returns.

 Critical reception

 "Celebrate" received positive reviews from music critics.
 Jason Lipshutz of Billboard called the song "a relentlessly optimistic jam that seamlessly interweaves Jordin Sparks American Idol-winning vocals with those of her idol".

 Chart performance

-For the week June 16, 2012, "Celebrate" debuted at number 34 on the US Adult R&B Airplay chart, eventually reaching number 10 for the week of September 1, 2012.
+For the week June 16, 2012, "Celebrate" debuted at number 34 on the US Adult R&B Airplay chart, eventually reaching number ten for the week of September 1, 2012, becoming her 14th top ten single on the chart, which at the time tied her with Toni Braxton and Alicia Keys for the second most top tens on the chart for a female artist.
 During that same week, "Celebrate" also debuted at number 84 on the US Hot R&B/Hip-Hop Songs chart, and has since peaked at number 39.
+"Celebrate" is Houston's milestone 40th top 40 R&B hit.

-The song has also since made its debut on the US Adult Contemporary Billboard chart at number 26.
-"Celebrate" is Houston's 40th top 40 R&B hit.
-The song also reached number 9 on the Gospel Digital Song Sales chart, becoming Houston's ninth top ten single off that chart and Sparks' first.
+The song debuted and peaked on the US Adult Contemporary Billboard chart at number 26, becoming Houston's 32nd top 40th hit on that chart.

+The song also reached number nine on the Gospel Digital Song Sales chart, becoming Houston's tenth top ten single off that chart and Sparks' first.